Elgg/Elgg/docs/guides/plugins/dependencies.rst

 Overview
 ========

-The dependencies system is controlled through a plugin's ``manifest.xml`` file.
+The dependencies system is controlled through a plugin's ``elgg-plugin.php`` file or ``composer.json``.
 Plugin authors can specify that a plugin:

-- Requires certain Elgg versions, Elgg plugins, PHP extensions, and PHP settings.
+- Requires certain Elgg plugins, PHP version or PHP extensions.
-- Suggests certain Elgg versions, Elgg plugins, PHP extensions, and PHP settings.
-- Conflicts with certain Elgg versions or Elgg plugins.
+- Conflicts with certain Elgg versions or plugins.
-- Provides the equivalent of another Elgg plugin or PHP extension.

-The dependency system uses the four verbs above (``requires``, ``suggests``, ``conflicts``, and ``provides``) as parent elements to indicate what type of dependency is described by its children.
+The dependency system uses the four verbs above (``requires`` and ``conflicts``) as parent elements to indicate what type of dependency is described by its children.
 All dependencies have a similar format with similar options:

 .. code-block:: xml